avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

 This effectively makes `/bin/curl` an "external test runner", responsible for trying to fetch those URLs, and reporting PASS or FAIL for each of them.

+.. warning:: The external runner is incompatible with loaders from :ref:`test-loaders`.
+If you use external runner and loader together the job will use the external runner and ignore the loader.

 Runner outputs
 --------------